pilot2254/pilot2254.github.io/content/blog/me-and-redfox-in-2026.md

 ---
 title: "Me and RedFox Studios in 2026"
-date: "2025-12-27"
+date: "2025-12-28"
 description: "It's almost 2026.
 And honestly, I need to talk about where I'm at - both personally and with RedFox Studios."
 ---

 It's almost 2026.
-Five days left until we close out another year, and honestly, I need to talk about where I'm at - both personally and with RedFox Studios.
+Four days left until we close out another year, and honestly, I need to talk about where I'm at - both personally and with RedFox Studios.

 If you've been following RFS or you're part of the community, you've probably noticed things have been... quiet.
 Too quiet.
 And I owe you all an explanation and an apology.